Sweden, Denmark, and back to Frankfurt

 From here we will spend a quiet Easter in Frankfurt before flying to Lisbon to begin our month in Portugal and Spain…we are all looking forward to some warmer weather and discarding our snow boots!

-One thought on “Sweden, Denmark, and back to Frankfurt”
+2 thoughts on “Sweden, Denmark, and back to Frankfurt”

 Leave a Reply